useElven/core/README.md

 `useElven` is a set of hooks and tools designed to work with React-base applications.

-The tool is a wrapper for [sdk-js](https://docs.multiversx.com/sdk-and-tools/sdk-js/) - a set of Typescript/Javascript libraries.
+It is a wrapper for [sdk-js](https://docs.multiversx.com/sdk-and-tools/sdk-js/) - a set of Typescript/Javascript libraries.

 ### Install